CyberneticCris8/CyberneticCris8/README.md

 ## Hi, I'm Cris <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

-Computer Science undergrad at Washtenaw Community College, with plans on transfering to Eastern Michigan University soon.
-My passion for tech is what keeps me learning!
+Computer Science undergrad at Washtenaw Community College with experience in building and debugging applications.
+I am passionate about creating products that are not only functional, but also intuitive and user-friendly.
+My skills include Java, SQL, PHP, and much more.
+I am always eager to learn and improve my abilities!
+On my GitHub page, you can find some of my personal projects and contributions to open-source projects.
+I look forward to connecting with other developers and collaborating on new projects.

 :links: Reach out anytime!